Extraordinary Ministers of Holy Communion

 Extraordinary Ministers of Holy Communion assist in ministering Christ's body and blood to the People of God.

 Parishioners are needed to administer the Eucharist at all Masses including daily Mass, weekend Masses, Holy Day Masses, and special Masses.
 The schedule is flexible.
 Training leading to certification is required and provided.
+Formation meetings are held for the purpose of ongoing training and scheduling.

 Contact Martin Clarke or George Pfeifer for requirements and more information about becoming a Eucharistic Minister: email@example.com.